kermitt2/grobid/doc/References.md

 ## Project reference

-To cite this work, you can simply refer to the github project:
+To cite this work, please simply refer to the github project:

 ```
 GROBID (2008-2020) <https://github.com/kermitt2/grobid>
 ```

-(please do not include a particular person name to emphasize the project and tool!)
+Please do not include a particular person name to emphasize the project and tool!
+We also ask you not to cite any crappy old research papers, but the current project itself.

 Here's a BibTeX entry: